BavarajuVinay/BavarajuVinay/README.md

 ## Hi there 👋, I'm Bavaraju Venkata Naga Durga Vinay!

 ### I’m currently working on:
-- My final year BTech project: A smart glasses project to enhance mobility for visually impaired individuals with voice assistance and GPS integration.
+- A smart glasses project to enhance mobility for visually impaired individuals with voice assistance and GPS integration.

 ### I’m currently learning:
 - Advanced concepts in machine learning and deep learning.